Need car parts? Select your vehicle

 Reading Time: 4 minutes

-• It’s triggered when the PCM detects that the signal in the Bank 1 intake manifold runner position sensor is out of range.
+• Meaning/Definition: P2015 means the PCM has detected that the Bank 1 intake manifold runner position sensor signal is out of range or not performing as expected.

 car engine control module

-The P2015 code indicates that the powertrain control module (PCM) has detected that the signal in the Bank 1 intake manifold runner position sensor is out of range.
+The P2015 code indicates that the PCM has received a signal from the Bank 1 intake manifold runner position sensor that falls outside the expected operating range.

-Note: The definition of OBD code P2015 may vary depending on the vehicle manufacturer.
-Consult your trusted repair manual or repair database for the exact code definition.
+Note: The exact definition of P2015 can vary by vehicle manufacturer.
+Always consult a vehicle-specific repair manual or database for precise details.

-• Circuit issues, such as damaged wires or poor connections
+• Circuit issues such as damaged wiring or poor electrical connections

 How to Diagnose the P2015 Code